jlpasto/BreatheFit/README.md

 # BreatheFit - A Sport Breathing Coach

+Transform your daily wellness routine with guided breathing exercises designed to reduce stress, improve focus, and enhance your overall well-being.

-BreatheFit is a production-ready full-stack React application template designed for building modern web apps with an integrated Express server.
+BreatheFit is a production-ready full-stack React application designed for building modern web apps with an integrated Express server.
 It features a React Router 6 SPA, TypeScript, Vitest for testing, Zod for validation, and a modern UI stack.

 ## Features